 Dog Is My CoPilot Mission: is a 501c3 that provides communities that struggle with pet overpopulation a fully funded service to transport adoptable animals to areas where demand for pets is greater.
 We provide our services at no cost to our partners.
-We are based in Jackson, Wyoming and fly in the Western regions of the United States.
+We are based in Jackson, Wyoming and fly throughout the United States.